Introduction to forex scams

 1. Spread bid-ask manipulation or point-related forex scam

 This is one of the oldest forex scams, based on the computer manipulation of bid-ask spreads.
 The spread varies between the currency pairs.
-Note, this scam can typically occur when the point spreads differ a lot among the brokers.
+Note that this scam can typically occur when the point spreads differ significantly among the brokers.

 To be more precise, you may find some brokers who may not offer the standard two-point or three-point spread in USD/EUR.
-Rather, they may offer you spreads of seven pips or even more.
-Due to these additional pips, you may end up losing the potential gains from a winning trade.
+Instead, they may offer you spreads of seven pips or even more.
+Due to these additional pips, you may lose the potential gains from a winning trade.

 Over the last ten years, the scam has quieted down a bit.
-Nevertheless, the possibility of a point-spread scam still exists especially if you are dealing with offshore retail brokers that are not regulated by the NFA and CFTC.
-Also, make sure to validate the nation of origin of these brokers before you deal with them.
+Nevertheless, the possibility of a point-spread scam still exists, especially if you are dealing with offshore retail brokers that the NFA and CFTC do not regulate.
+Also, validate the nation of origin of these brokers before you deal with them.

 Historically, it has been found that mostly United States-based companies have been the source for the point-related forex scam.

-2. A false fund manager or the false single seller scam
+2. A false fund manager or a false single seller scam

 This one can be categorized as a modern-day forex scam.
 It’s based on single sellers.
 Do you know about the single sellers?
-Well, False fund managers or false single sellers are the pooled asset managers, retail firms, individual traders, and managed account companies that offer you a system with a claim to offer you favorable times to sell or buy a currency pair-based on professional guidance and recommendations.
+False fund managers or false single sellers are the pooled asset managers, retail firms, individual traders, and managed account companies that offer a system with a claim to offer favorable times to sell or buy a currency pair based on professional guidance and recommendations.
 These platforms boast of having long-standing experience and unique trading abilities.

 If you are a novice trader, they will easily trap you and eventually disappear with your traded money.
 For example, they will claim to offer you some privileged trade recommendations and ask you to place your bets.
 After a while, they will disappear with all of your money.
-Unfortunately, the single seller scam is becoming a wider and more serious problem nowadays.
+Unfortunately, the single-seller scam is becoming a broader and more serious problem nowadays.

-There are indeed many honest single seller systems available.
-However, a vast majority of them is a scam, and they are following deceptive business practices.
+There are indeed many honest single-seller systems available.
+However, most of them are scams that follow deceptive business practices.
 So, please, beware.

 3. Robot forex scams or expert advisor manipulation

-Expert advisors represent coding scripts that can analyze trades and automatically initiates and executes trades according to preprogrammed instructions.
-Expert advisors sellers often use get-rich-quick schemes ads, unrealistic promote their product, and mislead potential customers.
+Expert advisors represent coding scripts to analyze trades and automatically initiate and execute trades according to preprogrammed instructions.
+Expert advisor sellers often use get-rich-quick scheme ads, unrealistic promotion of their product, and misleading potential customers.

 You can avoid some of the Forex robot scams by looking for its list on the internet.
 Some other related scams may cross your path, like:

-- Unrealistic marketing messages.
+• Unrealistic marketing messages.
 A Forex robot author may try to sell you an unrealistic dream.
-If they are trying too hard without numbers to prove their claim, they are definitely lying.
-There is no way that an authentic broker will ever hide true achievement.
+They lie if they try too hard without numbers to prove their claim.
+There is no way that an authentic broker will ever hide actual achievement.

-- A promise of exceptional growth returns.
+• A promise of exceptional growth returns.
 Some Forex robots often advertise that they can yield a return of over 4000% on your investment in a few years.
-This sounds like a dream, but if you believe it, it will turn into a nightmare.
+This sounds like a dream but will become a nightmare if you believe it.
 This could be false advertising and just cumulative closed trades.

-- Some Forex robots will show you handsome results from unregulated brokers.
+• Some Forex robots will show you handsome results from unregulated brokers.
 The results shown by these robots will be promising for sure, but they won’t come with an asterisk explaining the risks involved in working with unregulated brokers.
 The results will be good because they are taken from their interbank spreads.
-When you open a trading account with them, you will get wider spreads, and you will be charged more commission as well.
+When you open a trading account with them, you will get wider spreads and be charged more commission.
 These two things will eat into your profit, and you will be left with nothing.

-Forex robots will not scam you as long as they are treated as a business, keeping emotions aside.
-Before you start using one, read about Forex robots’ scams and then make the final call.
+Forex robots will not scam you if treated as a business, keeping emotions aside.
+Before using one, read about Forex robot scams and then make the final call.

-So, by definition trading program that uses computer code/algorithms for opening and closing Forex trades is called a Forex robot.
-Some forex robots are legal; they are built using the expert advisers (EA) feature of the Meta-trader trading platform.
-Online research can provide a list of forex robot-related scams.
+So, a trading program that uses computer code/algorithms for opening and closing Forex trades is called a Forex robot.
+Some forex robots are legal and built using the expert advisers (EA) feature of the Meta-trader trading platform.
+Online research can provide a list of Forex robot-related scams.

 Usually, well-optimized expert advisors show excellent past performance results because they are overfitted in some small-time range.
-In live trading, those robots show bad results.
+In live trading, those robots show wrong results.

-These claims may sound quite lucrative, but these are some absolutely fake claims.
+These claims may sound quite lucrative, but these are some fake claims.
 Most of these systems are not verified or formally reviewed.
-To be more precise, they have not been tested by an independent source.
+To be more precise, an independent source has not tested them.

-Hence, before a system claims that it will trigger its automatic robot code to generate profits for you, please make sure to test whether its trading system’s parameters and optimization codes are fully reviewed and verified or not.
-If these optimization codes and parameters are invalid, the system will generate random buy and sell signals.
+Hence, before a system claims to trigger its automatic robot code to generate profits for you, please test whether its trading system’s parameters and optimization codes are thoroughly reviewed and verified.
+The system will generate random buy and sell signals if these optimization codes and parameters are invalid.

 Please do not fall into the trap of these robot scamming systems.
 Please do some research before putting your money into these platforms.